Plajta/sisyphus/src/protocol/README.md

 - `<free block count>` - Number of free/unused blocks in LittleFS
 - `<block size>` - Size of each block of LittleFS
 - `<uses eternity>` - If the FW was built with Eternity's bootloader
+- `<debug mode>` - Shows if debug mode is on, if developing a user-friendly frontend make it VERY clear that this is NOT `true` so devs don't accidentaly ship a debug device.

 Terminated by a newline.